patzsantos/SciTec-App/README.md

 Scitec folder test case results:
 ![scitec test](https://github.com/patzsantos/scitecapp/blob/main/Testing%20Documentation/django%20scitec%20test.png)

-Linters were ran to improve code as well.
+Linters were also ran to improve code.
 The three linters used were **pylama, flake8,** and **pylint**.
-After initial testing, remediations were performed to improve the code.
-Screenshots of initial testing and the remediations done afterwards can be found in the
+After the initial testing, remediations were performed to further improve the code quality.
+Pylama and flake8 were more focused on coding style and structure.
+Both pylama and flake8 tests were cleared.
+Pylint was more time-consuming.
+Unfortunately, due to time constraints, the developer was unable to significantly raise the code rating of the cabin project.

-[Testing Documentation](https://github.com/patzsantos/scitecapp/tree/main/Testing%20Documentation) folder.
+Screenshots of initial linter testing, and the remediations performed afterwards, can be found in the [Testing Documentation](https://github.com/patzsantos/scitecapp/tree/main/Testing%20Documentation) folder.

-## Future Improvements
+## Future Improvements to the Code

-- Encrypt usernames in the database
+- Encrypt usernames in the database - This strengthens authorisation and authentication as this extra security layer would prevent exposure of usernames, and is in line with GDPR Chapter 3, 'Rights of the data subject' (GDPR, N.D.)
-- Use multi factor authentication during login
+- Use multi factor authentication during login- Based on the team design, this is an extra layer of security that will prevent Brute Force Attacks, as it implements various levels of authentication.
-- Implement lock outs after a maximum of 3 failed attempts
+- Implement locking out of users after a maximum of 3 failed login attempts- Another mitigation based on the team design that is designed to fight off Brute Force Attacks once suspicious user login or activity is detected during event monitoring.
 - Write more unittests to ensure that the code logic is working correctly
 - Aim for higher linter code rating
+- Run other linter tests, such as mccabe, to assess code complexity.

 ## Disclaimer

-Though presented as a secure application, SciTec is a postgraduate requirement, not an actual program, please use any part of this code cautiously.
+Though presented as a secure application, SciTec is a postgraduate requirement, not an actual program.
+When using any part of the code, please use it with caution.

 ## References: